obiorahedeh-stemcell/gromacs-hpccm-recipes-mult-stages/README.md

     mpirun -np <no of processes> singulairty exec -B <host directory to bind> <singularity image> mdrun_mpi -s <.tpr file> -deffnm <ouput_file_name>

+Before running the above command, you have to make sure that you have added appropriate module for `gcc`, `openmpi` and `cuda`.

 #### Without Singularity

 Bind the directory that you want Docker to get access to.
 Below is an example of running `mdrun` module using `gmx` wrapper: